-- Margin Line: Adds a reference line at 0db to the gain plot and -180 degrees to the phase plot in Stability analysis. - Margin Arrow: Adds a reference arrow showing the gain margin and phase margin measurements in Stability analysis. - Trackers: These options control the display of the cursor, intercept, and mouse trackers, which are little boxes containing the numeric values at the cursor data point, its X and Y intercepts, or at the current mouse position. - Cursor Functions: These control the cursor positioning in Cursor mode.
+• Margin Line: Adds a reference line at 0db to the gain plot and -180 degrees to the phase plot in Stability analysis.

+• Margin Arrow: Adds a reference arrow showing the gain margin and phase margin measurements in Stability analysis.

+• Trackers: These options control the display of the cursor, intercept, and mouse trackers, which are little boxes containing the numeric values at the cursor data point, its X and Y intercepts, or at the current mouse position.

+• Cursor Functions: These control the cursor positioning in Cursor mode.
 Cursor positioning is described in more detail at the end of this chapter.

-- Waveform Buffer: This buffer saves curves and waveforms for later use.
-There are several items on this menu. - Waveform Buffer: This accesses the Waveform Buffer dialog box.
-It lets you manage the curve collection and select curves for display. - Save a Waveform to the Buffer: This lets you add one of the plotted curves to the Waveform Buffer. - Retain: This also lets you add a plotted curve to the Waveform Buffer but it adds a plot of the saved waveform to the Analysis Limits.
+• Waveform Buffer: (Ctrl+Shift+B) This buffer saves curves and waveforms for later use.
+There are several items on this menu.

+• Waveform Buffer: This accesses the Waveform Buffer dialog box.
+It lets you manage the curve collection and select curves for display.

+• Save a Waveform to the Buffer: This lets you add one of the plotted curves to the Waveform Buffer.

+• Retain: This also lets you add a plotted curve to the Waveform Buffer but it adds a plot of the saved waveform to the Analysis Limits.

-- Label Branches: This lets you select an automatic or user-specified X location for labeling multiple branches of a curve.
+• Label Branches: This lets you select an automatic or user-specified X location for labeling multiple branches of a curve.
 This option appears when multiple branches are created by Monte Carlo, or parameter or temperature stepping.
-To remove labels, select them with the mouse, or select all objects with CTRL + A, then press the delete key. - Label Data Points: This accesses a dialog box which lets you specify a set of time, frequency, or input sweep data points, in transient, AC, or DC analysis, respectively, which are to be labelled.
+To remove labels, select them with the mouse, or select all objects with CTRL + A, then press the delete key.

+• Label Data Points: This accesses a dialog box which lets you specify a set of time, frequency, or input sweep data points, in transient, AC, or DC analysis, respectively, which are to be labelled.
 This command is mostly used to label frequency data points on polar and Smith charts.
-To remove labeled points delete them from the dialog box. - Envelope: This option draws a polygonal region enveloping all of the branches of the selected curve.
+To remove labeled points delete them from the dialog box.

+• Envelope: This option draws a polygonal region enveloping all of the branches of the selected curve.
 To use this option, select one of the curves, then select this item from the menu.
-To delete the envelope, select it and press the Delete key. - Animate Options: This option displays the node voltages/states, and optionally, device currents, power, and operating conditions (ON, OFF, etc.), on the schematic as they change from one data point to the next.
+To delete the envelope, select it and press the Delete key.

+• Animate Options: This option displays the node voltages/states, and optionally, device currents, power, and operating conditions (ON, OFF, etc.), on the schematic as they change from one data point to the next.
 To use this option, click on the button, select one of the wait modes, then click on the Tile Horizontal button, or Tile Vertical button, then start the run.
-If the schematic is visible, MC11 prints the node voltages on analog nodes and the node states on digital nodes.
-To print device currents click on the Italian conditions click.
-It lets you see the evolution of states as the analysis proceeds.
+If the schematic is visible, MC12 prints the node voltages on analog nodes and the node states on digital nodes.
+To print device currents click on print device power click on context.
+To print the device conditions click in It lets you see the evolution of states as the analysis proceeds.
 To restore a full screen plot, click on the button.

-- Thumbnail plot: This option draws a small guide plot which gives a global view of where the current plot(s) are on the whole curve.
+• Thumbnail plot: This option draws a small guide plot which gives a global view of where the current plot(s) are on the whole curve.
 You select different views by dragging a box over the curve with the left mouse button.
-Dragging the box with the right mouse button pans the main plot. - Measurements: This invokes the Measurements window which shows the results of any .measure commands in the circuit and a selection of commonly used performance functions. - Curve Fit: This invokes the Curve Fit window which lets you find linear or polynomial curve fits to any of the selected curves.
+Dragging the box with the right mouse button pans the main plot.

+• Measurements: This invokes the Measurements window which shows the results of any selected measure or performance functions.

+• Curve Fit: (Ctrl+Alt+C) This invokes the Curve Fit window which lets you find linear or polynomial curve fits to any of the selected curves.